How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?

 sftp -i sftpuserkey -P [port] sftpuser@192.0.2.3

-Important: Manage access to your server from client IP addresses using the network access control lists (network ACLs) for the subnets configured on the load balancer.
-Network ACL permissions are set at the subnet level, so the rules apply to all resources using the subnet.
-You can't control access from client IP addresses using security groups because the load balancer's target type is set to IP instead of Instance.
-This means that the load balancer doesn't preserve source IP addresses.
-If the Network Load Balancer's health checks fail, this means the load balancer can't connect to the server endpoint.
-To troubleshoot this, check the following:
+Important: To manage access to your server from client IP addresses, use the network access control lists (network ACLs) and security group for the load balancer.
+If the Network Load Balancer's health checks fail, then the load balancer can't connect to the server endpoint.
+To troubleshoot this, check the following conditions:

-• Confirm that the server endpoint's associated security group allows inbound connections from the subnets configured on the load balancer.
+• Confirm that the server endpoint's associated security group allows inbound connections from the load balancer's subnets.
 The load balancer must be able to connect to the server endpoint over port 22.

 • Confirm that the server's State is Online.